miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ### Validation Status
 I really couldn't say (yet) how accurate it got the validation parts of this, but I know it was looking at code with working validation so I'm hopeful.
-It will all be vetted live while in use, haha!
+It will all be vetted live while in use, ahaha!
 But I have plenty of sample data to test it on.

 ### BQL Version Challenges
 The Botify Web UI will give BQLv1 sample code for automation, but not BQLv2.
-This was a show-stopper for me for awhile, because BQLv1 burned through my daily employee quotas while BQLv2 didn't, but I could only get code examples in the former, and found the later impossible to write... haha!
+This was a show-stopper for me for awhile, because BQLv1 burned through my daily employee quotas while BQLv2 didn't, but I could only get code examples in the former, and found the later impossible to write... ahaha!
 This is deep nerd irony, and this is how a nerd responds.
 BAM!
 Now I've got a converter.

 ### Integration with LLM Training